Native American women in Colonial America: Gender roles

-Effect of Europeans on Native Women
+Effect of Europeans on Native women

 European immigration came with the effect of territorial claims and forcibly removing Native Americans from their land.
 Some Native American people welcomed these immigrants, sharing their skills and belongings with the newcomers.
 Yet immigrants took advantage of Native Americans' hospitality and started building their own nation on top of tribal lands, encouraging more and more Europeans to move to North America and build new towns and homes for their people.
 Aside from violently evicting many American Indians off their land, the Europeans brought novel diseases, which caused a high mortality rate among the tribes and decreased the birth rate of the Native American people.
 As the number of Europeans grew bigger, the American Indian population decreased and neared extinction.

 One of the effects on the Native American women by the onslaught of Europeans was marriage.
 In many Northeast tribes, native women were used as guides, interpreters, and eventually wives for the fur traders.
 These marriages appeared to broker an alliance between cultures; however, when the fur traders decided to return to Europe they would abandon their wives, or even pass them on to another trader as property.
 The children resulting from these unions were not under the control of the mothers, like they were traditionally in Native American society.
 Instead, many of these children were sent away by their father to obtain a Christian education.

 Some colonists sought to convert the native women involved in these relationships into Christians Pocahontas’ story exemplifies the many marriages that brought alliances between tribes and colonists.
 A portrait of Pocahontas was made depicting a woman in stiff European clothes, stripped of her native identity.
 Some native women converted to Christianity, most notably Kateri Tekakwitha, Lily of the Mohawks.
 Tekakwitha was taught Catholicism from mother, who had been baptized by French missionaries.
 Tekakwitha converted to Catholicism when she was 19, a decision that elicited scorn and harsh treatment from her tribe.

-European’s sexualization of Native Women and their roles created the “Pocahontas Perplex” coined by academic Rayna Green, that impacts Native Women still today.
-This ideology represents only three different types of people they can be, one of which is the Squaw (a derogatory slur).
+European's sexualization of Native Women and their roles created the "Pocahontas Perplex" coined by academic Rayna Green, that impacts Native Women still today.
+This ideology represents only three different types of people they can be, one of which is the Squaw.
 This role has been tied up with an abstract virtue that white men lust after and created a dangerous environment where they are seen as sex objects, thereby excusing violence against Native women then and still today.
 Before European contact, domestic violence against Native Women was not as prevalent, and what did occur was severely sanctioned.
 This violence against Native women was shaped by colonization and permits the ongoing violence against them, today.

 Significant figures

-Some of the notable women of the time period include:
+Some notable women of the time period include: